David-Byrne/SADD/docs/report/results.md

 ![wordcloud snow day](images/wordcloud-snowday.png)
 #### Figure 10.10: The Repeal word cloud from March 2nd, when Ireland was suffering a massive snow storm.

 Another strategy, used particularly by the Repeal side, that was highlighted by the word clouds was the linking of the debate to other news stories.
-The repeal word cloud, from when Ireland was suffering a large snowstorm on the 2nd of March, clearly shows this concept.
+The repeal word cloud, from when Ireland was suffering a large snowstorm on the 2nd of March, clearly shows this concept [X+3].
 Many of the trending terms are to do with the weather, including:
 * #snow
 * #snowday
 * #SneachtaForChoice (sneachta being the Irish word for snow)